FredHutch/wiki-reindexer-lambda/README.md

-My first choice for creating a separate process, [multiprocessing.Queue](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Queue), is not available in Lambda because it relies on `/dev/shm` (in memory disk-partition) which is not available in Lambda.
+My first choice for creating a separate process, [multiprocessing.Queue](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Queue), is not available in Lambda because it relies on `/dev/shm` (in memory disk-partition).

 So I used [multiprocessing.Pipe](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Pipe) instead.